Shatakshi127/GitHub-Profile/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=Shatakshi127&label=Profile%20views&color=0e75b6&style=flat" alt="Shatakshi127" /> </p>
 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=Shatakshi127" alt="Shatakshi127" /></a> </p>

+**About Me**

+Hello there!
+My name is Shatakshi, and I'm a positive, friendly, and enthusiastic student who is highly self-driven.
+I possess strong organizational abilities and pay close attention to even the smallest details.
+I'm a proactive individual, constantly striving to reach the utmost level of excellence in everything I undertake.
+I dedicate time to thoroughly comprehend concepts and apply them with clarity in my thinking.
+I eagerly anticipate engaging in meaningful and productive collaborations, connections, and discussions, as they offer opportunities for me to enhance my skills.

 - 🔭 I am a 3rd year student pursuing B.Tech in Computer Science and Engineering.

 - 🌱 I’m currently learning **Blockchain**